unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 Assignment also occurs implicitly when:

-- function call assigns the argument values to the corresponding parameter variables
+* function call assigns the argument values to the corresponding parameter variables.
-- a return statement assigns the return operands to the corresponding result variables
+* a return statement assigns the return operands to the corresponding result variables.
-- a literal expression for a composite type such assigns each element
+* a literal expression for a composite type assigns each element.

 Assignability rule:

-- types must exactly match
+* types must exactly match.
-- nil may be assigned to any variable of interface or reference type
+* nil may be assigned to any variable of interface or reference type.
-- constants have more flexible rules
+* constants have more flexible rules.

 Go assignment between items of different type requires an explicit conversion.

 # Constant

 Constants are *created at compile time*, even when defined as locals in functions, and can only be numbers, characters (runes), strings or booleans.
 The *underlying type of every constant is a basic type*: boolean, string, or number, including named basic types like time.Duration.

+Note: const are allowed inside function body.

 The expressions that define them must be constant expressions.